 While social media continues to evolve such as in terms of the popularity of certain platforms, the ways in which algorithms prioritize content and the types of content users want to engage with, brands need to recognize that the business of social media is still built on community and human-to-human engagement.

 In other words, even though social media looks quite different now than it did on early-internet communication mediums such as chat rooms and bulletin boards, the social aspect still remains.
 People use social media because they want to connect with other individuals, and they want to be entertained, inspired, and form emotional bonds with others.

-That means that being successful on social media requires humanizing your brand through people rather than acting like an advertiser.
+That means that being successful requires humanizing your brand through people rather than acting as an advertiser.
 And this principle will likely only become more important as social media shifts from a one-to-many communication style to focus more on one-to-one interactions.

 Attending the annual Social Media Marketing World conference in San Diego, which has grown to almost 5,000 attendees comprised of marketing professionals from around the world, can help you connect with some of the preeminent social media marketing experts.
 This will help you learn their insights into how to be successful business-wise on social media.